STPHxBioinformatics/HITS2/README.md

 If this pipeline is used for your research purposes, please cite DOI-XXX.

 _Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or the GitHub repository.
 Comments, suggestions, and discussions are welcome._

+## License
+This work is licensed under the